 Add your workdays to the bottom of your email signature or Slack profile so others know exactly when to catch you.
 Set up an out-of-office message if you work on flexible arrangement to clarify when others can expect to hear back from you.
 Here’s one we prepared earlier!
 Go ahead… cut and paste:

 Please note my work days are [enter your ‘in office’ and/or ‘at desk’ days].
 For anything urgent, please contact [insert your manager/supervisor’s contact details].
 Otherwise, I will respond to your email as soon as possible when I am back in the office.

 Thank you, [insert your name]

 4. Have two phones

-If you’re working part-time and have a work phone, you may want to weigh up the cost of getting an extra personal phone.
-It’s an easy way to compartmentalise work and family time.
+If you’re working on a flexible arrangement and have a work phone, you may want to weigh up the cost of getting a second, personal phone.
+It’s an easy way to compartmentalize work and family time.
 On days at home with your kids, time is less likely to be interrupted by a work call or a sneaky check of your emails.

-We know first-hand that working part-time means you might be tempted to compromise days with your kids with a ‘little bit of work’ or the work call you’re not being paid for.
-We’ve seen a lot of working parents fall into this trap because they feel grateful to work part-time, then over-compensate by being available on days off.
-Don’t start this because once you do it’s hard to go back.
+We know first-hand that working on a flexible arrangement means you might be tempted to compromise days with your kids with a ‘little bit of work’ or the work call you’re not being paid for.
+We’ve seen a lot of working parents fall into this trap because they feel grateful to work flexibly, and over-compensate by being available on days off.
+Remember, once you start this behavior, it can be hard to go back.

 6. Take days in lieu